OphthalmoscopySkip to the navigation

-Detect problems or diseases of the eye, such as retina problems.
+- Find problems or diseases of the eye, such as retina problems.

-Help diagnose other conditions or diseases that damage the eye.
+- Help find other conditions or diseases that damage the eye.

-Detect other problems or diseases, such as head injuries or brain tumors.
+- Find other problems or diseases, such as head injuries or brain tumors.

 How To Prepare

 - You are allergic to eyedrops used to dilate or numb the eye.

 You may have trouble focusing your eyes for several hours after the test.
 You may want to have someone drive you home after the test.
 You also will need to wear sunglasses when you go outside or into a brightly lit room.

 How It Is Done

 This type of exam can be done with or without eyedrops.

 - Your eyes may be dilated.
-You will be seated in a darkened room and asked to stare straight ahead at some distant spot in the room.
+You will be seated in a darkened room and will be asked to stare straight ahead at some distant spot in the room.

 - Looking through the ophthalmoscope, your doctor will move very close to your face and shine a bright light into one of your eyes.
 Each eye is checked separately.

 This type of eye exam gives a more complete view of the retina than direct ophthalmoscopy.
 The exam is usually done by an ophthalmologist .

-- Your doctor will hold your eye open, shine a very bright light into it.
+- Your doctor will hold your eye open and shine a very bright light into it.
 He or she will look at the eye through a special lens.